openagri-eu/OpenAgri-Bootstrap-Deployment/README.md

 # Setup
 1. Copy any service YAML (.yml) file from the `available_services` directory into the `services_in_use` directory.
 2. Copy the `example.env` to a new file called `.env`.
 In this new file change the configurations of the selected services to meet your deployment scenario.
 We strongly suggest changing configurations for the default usernames and passwords of the services used.
+3. To setup a local deployment, run the command: `$ python run_compose.py deploy-localhost`.
+This will automatically create a `docker-compose.override.yml` with the necessary services ports exposed to the host machine (i.e., have them accessible through `http://localhost:<service-port>`).
+These service ports are defined by the `<SERVICE_NAME>_APP_PORT` variable in the `.env` configuration file (e.g., `GATEKEEPER_APP_PORT=8001`).

+## Fine Tuning Setup
+Any fine tuning on the deployment setup for the services can be done by overriding the individual services configurations on the `docker-compose.override.yml` and/or changing the environment variable in the `.env` configuration files.

 # Running
 To run all, execute the following command: